gpertea/stringtie/README.md

   -i               keep merged transcripts with retained introns; by default
                    these are not kept unless there is strong evidence for them -l <label>       name prefix for output transcripts (default: MSTRG)

 ```

 ## Input files

-StringTie takes as input a binary SAM (BAM) file sorted by reference position.
+StringTie takes as input a SAM, BAM or CRAM file sorted by coordinate (genomic location).
-This file contains spliced read alignments such as the ones produced by TopHat or HISAT2.
+This file should contain spliced RNA-seq read alignments such as the ones produced by TopHat or HISAT2.
 A text file in SAM format should be converted to BAM and sorted using the
 samtools program:
 ```